green-engineering/carbon-hack-24/README.md

 - It is based on Unix ( This is for the build script, running `docker build .` on Windows should work as well.
 See step 3)
 - It has docker installed, and contains a local k8s cluster.
-- the kubectl comaandline utility is installed.
+- the kubectl comandline utility is installed.

 It is also possible to deploy to a hosted k8s service, but that requires also having access to a container registry.